The future of retail is data driven

 The new world of data-driven retail is marked by this kind of win-win mentality, and it’s making everyone want to shop more.
 As a result, the more data enters into the world of retail, the more the entire market will thrive.
 Win-win.

 Luckily, implementing data analytics in retail industry settings is much easier than it seems, and no business is expected to set it up all by itself.
 In response to the rising demand for and importance of this software, scores of companies have emerged, each offering their own special retail data solutions.
-One of the most popular of these solutions is Customer Data Platforms.
+One of the most popular and impactful of these solutions is Customer Data Platforms.

-Examples of Retail Analytics
+Examples of retail analytics

 By now, it should be obvious the many benefits of collecting customer data.
 To drive the point home, it might be best to conclude with some real world data-driven decision making examples.

-A sporting goods store wants to inspire greater customer loyalty and encourage people to shop with them more often.
+A outdoor and sporting goods store wants to inspire greater customer loyalty and encourage people to shop with them more often.
 They set up a program which tallies how much and how often customers are buying.
 This is analyzed to locate the top five percent of shoppers by quantity of money spent and goods bought.
 These individuals are then given special memberships which entitle them to a discount on future purchases based on how much they buy each time.
 Each discount, however, expires after two weeks.
 The result is that these customers are driven to buy more each time they visit in order to get a bigger discount next time, and come in more regularly than before.